thycotic/ss-docs/architecture/rabbitmq/index.md

 ### Requirements

-- Cross-data-center communication between DEs and RabbitMQ
+- Cross-data-center communication between DEs and RabbitMQ.

 - Does not require the creation of RabbitMQ policies, which are based on input from Professional Services.